 The third failure mode is the dough.
 The Koda 16 does not forgive a bad dough.
 A 75 percent hydration cold-fermented dough designed for a 4-minute home oven bake will tear when you stretch it and stick to the peel when you try to launch.
 Start with a 60 percent hydration Neapolitan-style dough designed for the 90-second bake.
 See our Neapolitan pizza dough recipe for the exact ratio and the cold-ferment timeline that works with high-heat ovens.

-The Koda 16 sees roughly 70 percent pizza, 30 percent other use in our backyard.
-The 16-inch stone fits two cast iron skillets side by side, which opens up a lot of options.
-We cooked, in rough order of how well it worked:
+Pizza is the job, but the 16-inch stone fits two cast iron skillets side by side, which opens up a lot of options.
+What owners and reviewers consistently report works, in rough order:

 - Steaks in cast iron.
-Excellent.
-The 950°F dome heat sears the top while the cast iron sears the bottom, no flipping needed for a 1-inch ribeye.
+The 950°F dome heat sears the top while the cast iron sears the bottom, which shortcuts the flip.

 - Roasted vegetables.
-Excellent.
-Halved Brussels sprouts, peppers, eggplant, mushrooms, all develop blackened edges in 6 to 8 minutes.
+Halved Brussels sprouts, peppers, eggplant, mushrooms: at these temperatures they develop blackened edges in minutes.

 - Whole fish.
-Excellent.
-A 2-pound branzino on cast iron with lemon and herbs cooks in 8 minutes with crispy skin.
+A branzino on cast iron with lemon and herbs comes out fast, with crispy skin.

 - Bread directly on the stone.
-Good.
-Smaller loaves (focaccia, ciabatta, flatbreads) bake well in 6 to 10 minutes.
-Larger boules need a smaller oven and a longer bake.
+Smaller loaves (focaccia, ciabatta, flatbreads) bake well.
+Larger boules want a longer, cooler bake than this oven gives.

 - Smash burgers.
-Good, but messier than you want.
+Doable, but messier than you want.
 The dripping fat hits the stone and smokes aggressively.
 Use cast iron, not the stone directly.

 The accessories you actually need (and the ones you can skip)